-To help increase the likelihood you’ll have the funds you need when you reach retirement age, keep these five factors in mind.
+To help increase the likelihood you’ll have the funds you need throughout your retirement, keep these five factors in mind:

-While none of us can predict how long we’ll live, it’s helpful to know that, on average, an American at age 65 will spend approximately 20 years in retirement.* As life spans increase, some will spend more time in retirement than they spent working.
+While none of us can predict how long we’ll live, it’s helpful to know that, on average, an American at age 65 will spend approximately 20 years in retirement.* In fact, as life spans increase, some will spend more time in retirement than they spent working.

-Inflation may erode your savings and impact your lifestyle.
-The longer you spend in retirement, the greater its potential impact.
+Even relatively low inflation may erode your savings’ purchasing power over time and affect your lifestyle.
+The longer you spend in retirement, the greater its potential effect.

 3. Market volatility

-- When creating your retirement plan, consider the impact a volatile market could have on your retirement assets.
-You may be in retirement for 20 or 30 years and the market could fluctuate dramatically during that time.
+When creating your retirement income plan, consider the effect a volatile market could have on your assets.
+You may be in retirement for 20 or 30 years, and the markets will likely fluctuate dramatically during that time.

 4. Health care/unexpected expenses

-Planning should address an array of potentially changing needs and market conditions.
-It should include contingency funding for unexpected expenses that might include health issues, long-term care and additional family support.
+Retirement income planning should address an array of potentially changing needs, including contingency funding for unexpected expenses that might include health issues, long-term care, and additional family support.
 Strategies to address these concerns may involve different types of insurance or simply keeping an emergency fund in low-risk, low-return investments.

 5. Withdrawal strategy